Click on the menu headings below to view various reports and plans.

 NQPHN National Psychosocial Support Measure Activity Work Plan 2019-2021

-Northern Queensland Primary Health Network Annual Report 2017-18 summarises our programs and initiatives designed to meet our key strategic objectives.
+Northern Queensland Primary Health Network Annual Report 2018-19 summarises our key priority areas and initiatives designed to meet our key strategic objectives.

-Our latest Annual Report snapshots a year of working towards a comprehensive and integrated primary health care system that delivers better health outcomes for the people of northern Queensland.
+Our latest Annual Report snapshots a year of working towards a comprehensive and integrated primary health care system that helps northern Queenslanders live happier, healthier, longer lives.

-We have captured some of these milestones and collaborative partnerships through engaging human interest stories we’ve called ‘Our region, our people’.
+NQPHN also accomplished several significant achievements during the year through collaboration with our partners.
+We have captured some of these milestones and collaborative partnerships through engaging good news stories we’ve called ‘Our region, our people’.

 Annual Report 2017-18

 Health Needs Assessment Update 2017-18

 Alcohol and Other Drugs Regional Needs Assessment Update 2017-18

 Mental Health and Suicide Prevention Regional Needs Assessment Update 2017-18

 NQPHN Alcohol and Other Drugs Regional Needs Assessment – May 2017

 One of the key roles of Northern Queensland Primary Health Network (NQPHN) is to lead the planning and commissioning of regional Alcohol and Other Drugs (AOD) services, with a focus on coordination, to ensure better outcomes for individuals and their families.